Art Galleries

 Facilitated By: Langley Arts Council (contact details below)

-The Langley Arts Council has four exhibition spaces throughout Langley and is facilitated in partnership with local, regional and provincial community partners.
-In Langley City, the Walkway Gallery is located on the main floor of Timms Community Centre along the hallway as you head to the Fraser Valley Regional Library.
+The Langley Arts Council operates four exhibition spaces across Langley in partnership with local, regional, and provincial community partners.
+In Langley City, the Walkway Gallery is located on the main floor of Timms Community Centre along the hallway leading to the Fraser Valley Regional Library.

 The Free Little Art Gallery